Is there evidence for exponential quantum advantage in quantum chemistry?: Acknowledgement

 \section{Acknowledgement}

 Work by SL, HZ, GKC was funded by the US Department of Energy, Office of Science, via Award DE-SC0019374.
 Work by PH was funded by the Simons Collaboration on the Many-Electron Problem, and support from the Simons Investigator Award to GKC.
 Work by ZC was funded by the US Department of Energy, Office of Science, via Award DE-SC0019390.
 Work by JP was funded by the US Department of Energy, Office of Science, via Awards DE-NA0003525, DE-SC0020290, and by the National Science Foundation via Award PHY-1733907.
 Work by YT was funded by the US Department of Energy, Office of Science via Award DE-SC0017867.
 Work by LL was funded by the National Science Foundation via Award OMA-2016245, and by the Simons Investigator Award.
 Research by AK and EV was funded by the US Department of Energy, Office of Science, via Award DE-SC0019374, and the associated software development efforts were supported by the US National Science Foundation via Award OAC-1550456.
+Some of the discussions and collaboration for this project occurred while using facilities at the Kavli Institute for Theoretical Physics, supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
 RB thanks members of the Google Quantum AI team for helpful feedback on earlier drafts.